Fonio: Dehusking

 After the threshing, the fonio grains are still in their husk and the small grains make husk removal difficult and time-consuming.
 Traditional methods include pounding it in a mortar with sand, and then separating the grains and sand, or "popping" it over a flame and then pounding it, which yields a toasted-color grain (a technique used among the Akposso).
 The invention of a simple fonio husking machine offers an easier mechanical way to dehusk.

-Gender role
+Gender roles

-Gender role plays a big part in the cultivation of fonio; tasks are distributed differently between men and women.
+Gender roles play a big part in the cultivation of fonio; tasks are distributed differently between men and women.
 Women do the weeding, the threshing by trampling, the cleaning as well as the drying and processing, while men do the harvest and the threshing by beating.
 Women's role is predominant in fonio's production.
 Half of the cultivation's tasks are exclusively done by women, against 14% for men.
 The tasks assigned to women require patience and meticulousness, while those assigned to men call for strength.